uvaai/ml2/10 Module 1/20 Logistic Regression/content.md

 ### Recap: Feature Scaling

-You have already seen this video in week 5 of this course.
+You have already seen this video in module 5 of ML1.
 We will discuss and apply feature scaling in this week's notebook, so if you are unsure on when and why you would apply feature scaling, please watch this video again.

 ![embed](https://youtube.com/embed/r5E2X1JdHAU)